larjas007/autocad-shift-ortho-fix/README.md

 ## Status

-Tested on AutoCAD 2025 on HP laptops.
+Tested on AutoCAD 2025 on HP laptop Nitro Lite 16

 ## Notes